Period Basics: What Is Normal?

 Need Help With Your Period?

 There is A LOT of healthy variation when it comes to our periods.
 Our periods are such an important and essential process that we go through each month, and are integral to optimizing our health!
 We covered a lot, and there is much more that could be discussed.
 If you have any questions or concerns, never hesitate to reach out and ask!
 Our periods are so closely tied to our health and our fertility; it’s important to get answers to know where you stand!
-If you would like more information regarding your period health, we at Awaken Life are here to help!
+If you would like more information regarding your period health, Awaken Life is here to help!
 Our periods are not something to be dreaded, but something to be celebrated!